idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 Aegisub’s [user manual](http://docs.aegisub.org/3.2/Main_Page/).

+[Subtitle Composer](https://web.archive.org/web/20211123070300/https://subtitlecomposer.kde.org/) is a subtitle editor made available by KDE that allows for both mouse- and keyboard-driven workflows.
+Most notably it includes dettachable panes for you to customize your environment; translate subtitles side by side; recognize speech via PocketSphinx; detect errors automatically; and manage times in bulk.

-Many other free desktop subtitling tools (such as [Subtitle Composer](https://subtitlecomposer.kde.org)) exist, some cross-platform, others, Linux-specific, but we're focusing more on those who cater to professional subtitlers.
+Many other free desktop subtitling tools exist, some cross-platform, others, Linux-specific, but we're focusing more on those who may cater to professional subtitlers.

 [Subtitle NEXT](https://subtitlenext.com)